 As the timetable shows, the service provided a range of off-peak shopping and leisure journeys and a limited commuter service, with the bus also being used on a local 'closed door' school journey to Preston Candover School to get the best possible utilisation of the asset.
 I'll come back to some of the shortcomings of the timetable in a moment, but either way it was a higher level of service than many of the communities could have expected to have enjoyed were they to rely on a fixed route bus service.

 Prior to taking on this contract, I had no desire to get involved in demand responsive transport.
-I saw us at Velvet as being red-meat-eating, self-assured providers of 'proper' bus services - pussy footing around the countryside picking people up at their gates was for our (very much admired!) community transport friends.
+I saw us at Velvet as being red-meat-eating, self-assured providers of 'proper' bus services.
+Ambling round the countryside picking people up at their gates was for our (very much admired!) community transport friends.
 I imagined the users would all be elderly and/or infirm - a very valuable market in itself - but that the service would be a complete irrelevance to the younger, perhaps more demanding customers that public transport also needs to attract if it is to have a healthy future.

 I actually resisted the award of the contract to start with, arguing to Hampshire that they must have someone else willing to give it a go.
 But either they didn't or they were particularly determined to give it to me, so eventually I relented and I'm glad I did, because the experience of operating it was a revelation and completely changed my views - to the point where I was absolutely gutted when we lost it to Stagecoach on retendering a few months later, as I had big plans for it!